harvard-lts/etd-cron/README.md

-# jstor-cron
+# etd-cron
-JSTOR cron container
+ETD cron container

 * After setting up and running your docker instance, this will run the jstor harvester pipeline at the first second of every minute